AnthonyCxx/Notes-and-Writeups/High Point University CS Notes/Adv. Data Structures and Algorithms/Greedy Algorithms.md

 - Remove edges fro mG scuh that G remains connected such that the ...

 ## Greedy Alogrithms for finding a Minimum Spanning Tree
-- Prim's Alogrithm
+- Prim's Alogrithm (builds from 1..n
-- Kruskal's Algorithm
+- Kruskal's Algorithm (sorts the edges in non-decreasing order and then finds connections)
 - Each uses a different locally optimal property
 - Must prove each algorithm